-I’m often asked about safety and how much is too much.
-I was in the Occupational Safety field for almost two decades and I’ll take a shot at answering this one in a somewhat brief manner, and believe me I can go on forever about Safety!
+I’m often asked can safety be taken overboard.
+Not always in those exact terms but you get the point.
+I was in the Occupational Safety field for almost two decades.
+Please give me a chance at answering this one in a somewhat brief manner.
+Believe me when I say, I can go on forever about Safety!

 Connecticut Boating Certificates (CBC) emphasizes safety in our classrooms because it directly relates to saving lives.
 Way too many injuries and deaths occur each year that could have been 100% avoided with both the know-how and the right safety gear.
 I hope this was helpful and always remember to step back and ask yourself, “is this really safe?”

 Above all, be smart, be safe, and remember there are no egos when passengers’ lives are in your hands.

 Please visit our Public Course Schedule to view all of the classes we have available for you.
 Zoom Classes are available now.
 There has never been an easier way to get your Boating Certificate

 Here is a great article from Dirty Jobs Mike Rowe: Walk me through this “Safety Third” thing – Mike Rowe